Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: Results and Discussion

 with A=MeOH and B=$n$H$_2$O, respectively.
 The first two terms correspond to energies of the individual sub-clusters

 with cavity-induced modification, $\tilde{\Delta}_X$.
 The interaction energy between A and B can be equivalently decomposed as

-where we concentrate in the following on the cavity-induced component, $\tilde{\Delta}_{AB}$.
+where we concentrate in the following on the cavity-induced component, $\tilde{\Delta}_{AB}$, which is roughly two-orders of magnitude smaller than, $\Delta E_{AB}$.

 In Fig.\ref{fig.microsolvation_cavity}, we present cavity-induced modifications of microsolvation energies, $\tilde{\Delta}_n(\lambda)$, for $n=1$ (left) and $n=5$ (right) water molecules as function of cavity mode-polarization, $\lambda$.
 Those result were obtained at CRP-HF/aug-cc-pVDZ and self-consistent CRP-CCSD/aug-cc-pVDZ levels of theory with light-matter coupling strength, $g_0=0.03\,\sqrt{E_h}/ea_0$.
-In Tab.\ref{tab.cavity_microsolvation}, we provide the corresponding numerical values of $\tilde{\Delta}_n(\lambda)$ given in meV instead of kcal/mol as cavity-induced energy differences are significantly smaller than in the Menshutkin reaction
+In Tab.\ref{tab.cavity_microsolvation}, we provide the corresponding numerical values of $\tilde{\Delta}_n(\lambda)$ given in meV instead of kcal/mol as cavity-induced energy differences are significantly smaller than in the Menshutkin reaction.
+Note, in the non-interacting limit ($g_0\to0$) all values shown in Tab.\ref{tab.cavity_microsolvation} vanish identically.